As a member of Hughes Hall, you can use our beautiful, peaceful library for your reading and learning.

-We are particularly proud of our Ohtake Collection, a magnificent collection of rare and often unique books, such as the school diary of celebrated First World War poet, Siegfried Sassoon, or first editions of the work of renowned poet, Ted Hughes, some with the poet’s own annotations.
+We’re particularly proud of our Ohtake Collection, a magnificent collection of rare and often unique books including the school diary of Siegfried Sassoon, the celebrated First World War poet, and first editions by Poet Laureate Ted Hughes, some with his own annotations.